PaBooOh/zookeeper_experiments/README.md

 ## Experiments

 ### Throughput
 In practice, only YCSB is leveraged for this experiment.
+See [here](https://github.com/brianfrankcooper/YCSB) for install and test.

 ### Latency
 With the help of zk-smoke and YCSB, we carry out this experiment.